Meet the Team

 Co-Founder & Co-Director

-Mya is a senior at Johnson and Wales University, hailing from Greenville, SC.
-She plays outside hitter and DS for the school’s team, which won a DII National Championship in 2018.
+Mya is a recent graduate from Johnson and Wales University, hailing from Greenville, SC.
+She played outside hitter and DS for the school’s team, which won a DII National Championship in 2018.
 She earned Second Team DII All-American and USCAA Honorable Mention All-American in 2019.
 She believes a strong work ethic is a key element to success in volleyball.
 She is entering her third season as a QCVA (previously leading 16s and 18s).